 A decision of WCAT is final and conclusive and is not open to question or review in any court [s.
 255(1)].
 There is no further right of appeal and the Board must comply with a final decision of WCAT [s.
 255(3)].
 This includes summary decisions (such as those concerning applications for extensions of time to appeal or dismissals or withdrawals of appeals) and decisions on the merits.
-It does not include referrals back to the Board under section 246(3), and interim decisions such as decisions on stay applications under section 244 (chapter 8).
+It does not include referrals back to the Board under section 246(3), and interim decisions such as determinations on whether an appeal will be heard orally or in writing, whether an order will be issued, or findings of fact made prior to a final decision on an appeal.